directus-labs/guest-authoring/copy-this-template-directory/index.md

 > note that {{$trigger.headers}} is not quoted!

-After you save this Flow, copy the resulting webhook URL somewhere.
+After you save this Flow, copy the resulting webhook URL somewhere (the URL can be copied from the trigger node, when in view mode, not in edit mode).

 ***